 Women’s health physiotherapist Perth

 Chronic pain is a key element of our women’s health physio services in West Perth.
 Your GP may also refer you to a women’s health physiotherapist or a gynaecologist if you experience urinary leakage, pelvic pain or prolapse.
 These are the most common symptoms that indicate a pelvic floor weakness, and this is where the physio comes in to help you manage your symptoms.
-At woom, our women’s health physio works closely together with the gynaecologist and dietitian, to help you manage your symptoms.

 Chronic pain expert Perth